jfvergara/playwrightWithCursor/README.md

 # Playwright Page Object Model Project

-This project demonstrates the implementation of Playwright tests using the Page Object Model (POM) design pattern and Allure Reports for test reporting.
+This project demonstrates the implementation of Playwright tests using the Page Object Model (POM) design pattern.

 ## Project Structure